pingcap/docs-cn/quick-start-with-htap.md

 In the result of the above statements:

 - `AVAILABLE` indicates whether the TiFlash replica of a specific table is available or not. `1` means available and `0` means unavailable.
-Once a replica becomes available, this status does not change any more.
-If you use DDL statements to modify the number of replicas, the replication status will be recalculated.
+Once the `AVAILABLE` field becomes `1`, this status does not change anymore.
 - `PROGRESS` means the progress of the replication.
 The value is between 0.0 and 1.0.
-1 means at least one replica is replicated.
+1 means that the replication progress of the TiFlash replica is complete.

 ### Step 5.
 Analyze data faster using HTAP